 Individual, face-to-face, in-depth interviews were carried out in order to obtain a detailed personal focus from participants, exploring perceptions and experiences.
-A semi-structured interview schedule was utilised to ensure areas of interest were covered with the flexibility to react, clarify or probe further to gain a deeper understanding.28(p53) Data derived from interviews were collected by audio recordings and then transcribed verbatim.
-A research journal was kept by the researcher which allowed identification and reflection upon any biases, values and personal background that may have shaped interpretations of this study.29(p177) researchers discussed reflexivity in order to identify potential biases.
+Interviews were carried out by the primary researcher (A J Coleman) at a time and location convenient to the participant and where confidentiality could be maintained.
+A semi-structured interview schedule was utilised to ensure areas of interest were covered with the flexibility to react, clarify or probe further to gain a deeper understanding.28(p53) The interview schedules were based on guidance by Cresswell26(p221), with open-ended questions written in order to address the objectives of the study.
+A group of trainees and supervisors were asked to comment and assist with the development of the interview schedule, participant information sheet and consent form.
+Data derived from interviews were collected by audio recordings and then transcribed verbatim.
+As the primary researcher had prior knowledge and experience of DFT and DCT, reflexivity was essential.
+A research journal was kept by the researcher which allowed identification and reflection upon any biases, values and personal background that may have shaped interpretations of this study.29(p177) The second researcher (G M Finn) had no prior knowledge or experience of dental training pathways and both researchers discussed reflexivity in order to identify potential biases.
 Transcripts, interview notes and research journal notes were used when analysing data.
 In line with Grounded Theory24, open, axial and selective coding occurred.
 Iterative data analysis allowed reflection upon findings to inform and modify data collection accordingly and identify when data saturation was achieved.
 Data collection was ongoing until data (theoretical) saturation was achieved.24(p61)26(p406)30(p201) Ultimately, the theory generated was grounded within the data of participants.

 Data Validation